brunoopinheiro/fsm_tester/README.md

 ```

 ## Installation
-!!
-TODO !! </br>
+🚧 Work In Progress 🚧 </br>
 The tool was already developed using Poetry to ease the package management, but the installation process is not yet automated.
-The tool is not yet available on PyPi, so you need to clone the repository and install the dependencies manually.
+The tool is not yet available on PyPi, so you need to clone the repository and install the dependencies via poetry.

+You can generate a `wheel` file using `poetry build --format wheel`, and then install the tool using `pip install <path_to_wheel_file>`.
+The generated `wheel` can be found in the `dist` folder, unless you change the output folder when running the `poetry build` command.

 ## Supported Dialects
 Currently, the tool supports supports only the [`pytransitions`](https://github.com/pytransitions/transitions) library, but the tool is designed to be easily extensible to other libraries.
 If you want to add support for a new library, you can create a class that inherits from the `BaseAdapter` class and implement the methods that are necessary to convert the FSM Model to the desired library, then add this support to the `create_adapter` method in the `AdapterFactory` class.